 Celebrating 30 years

-The School of Nursing and Midwifery was established in 1987 and has grown to be one of the largest Nursing Schools in Australia and is currently ranked in the top 1% in the world.*
+The School of Nursing and Midwifery was established in 1987 and has grown to be one of the largest Nursing Schools in Australia.
+It is ranked in the top 25 universities in the world for nursing.*

 *2017 QS Quacquarelli Symonds Subject Rankings